suyashk12/cosmo-dwarf-sim/README.md

 - Construct numerical PDFs in cold gas for various metals across all renderable snapshots, saving the data in wdir/temporal_analysis/m/images/num as snap-num_m_data.csv where m is the metal of concern.

-b. (parallel_)dynamic_fit_pdf.ipynb - This will load the numerical PDF data and saved parameters for all renderable snapshots to fit these PDFs and save the data in wdir/temporal_analysis/data/fit as snap-fit_m_data.csv and fit parameters in wdir/temporal_analysis/data/fit as fit_m_params.csv.
+2-(parallel_)dynamic_fit_pdf.ipynb - This will load the numerical PDF data and saved parameters for all renderable snapshots to fit these PDFs and save the data in wdir/temporal_analysis/data/fit as snap-fit_m_data.csv and fit parameters in wdir/temporal_analysis/data/fit as fit_m_params.csv.

 ii.
 Plotting - these scripts plot the processed data in multiple useful ways.
 The scripts include -

-a. dynamic_plot_pdfs.ipynb - This will create numerical and fitted PDFs for the processed data, storing them in wdir/temporal_analysis/m/images/num as snap-num_m.png and wdir/temporal_analysis/images/fit as snap-fit_m.png, where snap and m iterate across all available snapshots and chosen metals.
+1-dynamic_plot_pdfs.ipynb - This will create numerical and fitted PDFs for the processed data, storing them in wdir/temporal_analysis/m/images/num as snap-num_m.png and wdir/temporal_analysis/images/fit as snap-fit_m.png, where snap and m iterate across all available snapshots and chosen metals.

-b. dynamic_stats_plot.ipynb - This will load all saved parameters for all renderable snapshots to create the following plots in wdir/temporal_analysis/analysis_plots -
+2-dynamic_stats_plot.ipynb - This will load all saved parameters for all renderable snapshots to create the following plots in wdir/temporal_analysis/analysis_plots -

 - Halo mass vs. time as halo_mass_vs_time.png
 - SFR vs. time as SFR_vs_time.png